icdp-digital-library/KNOT/data_model/Development/Activity Modelet/activity_scenario_competency_questions.md

 _Outcome_

-The subject/topic, or subjects/topics, of the research project alongside their label, if available, and a URI of their representation in an authority control.
+A list of the primary subject(s)/topic(s) of the research project alongside their label, if available, and a URI of their representation in an authority control.

 _Example_